bentomhall/nih-system/homebrewery/world/player-options.md

 As an action, you put your aether engine into an hyperactive state.
 For one minute, you regain 10 aether charges at the start of each of your turns (up to its maximum) and you can cast any of your spells, infused or not.
 Additionally, you deal the extra lightning damage from Improved Charged Strike on every hit.
 Once you use this ability, you cannot do so again until you finish a long rest.

 ## Mechanist Archetypes
+Mechanists, while they share many common abilities, all eventually find obsessions.
+Parts of their skill-set that they focus on and constantly polish, tinker with, and improve.
+These are their archetypes.
 ### Forgemaster
 The Forgemaster focuses on the mechanical part of his muse, creating a suit of magically-powered armor that enhances his abilities.